 Peace Corps Volunteer Directing Project

 Monitoring and Maintenance

-The community has full understanding that the support for this project is only intended to get the system up and running.
+The community has a full understanding that the support for this project is only intended to get the system up and running.
 Community members have agreed to pay a monthly fee of 3 Maloti (the local currency) required to pay electricity costs.
-Because the location of the spring, electricity is needed to move water through the system.
+Because of the location of the spring, electricity is needed to move water through the system.
 The chief will pay the monthly fees for households who are unable to.

 In addition to community cash contributions, water committee members will volunteer their time to monitor the system and make any reports of failure to Rural Water Supply.
 Rural Water Supply is located throughout the country and receives funding from the Lesotho government.
 They will budget for the replacement of parts in the system.

 This project will make it easier for students to remain in school.
 When the project is complete, water will be available by a tap located close to the local primary school.
 Instead of missing school up to an hour each day to travel for water, students will be able to use an accessible water tap.
-The tap will be located not more than a few minutes’ walk from school.
+The tap will be located not more than a few minutes’ walk from the school.
 Girls and boys share the burden of water collection, and thus will equally benefit.